TimothyMeadows/tls12-https-proxy/README.md

 # tls12-https-proxy
 TLS 1.2 Proxy designed to provide a method for communicating with TLS 1.2 only sites for older languages that lack the ability to do it directly.
+Such as .NET 1.1, 2.0, and 3.5.

 # Configure
 ### Linux Users